A WordPress Tutorial for Beginners: Create Your First Site in 10 Steps

 A page builder tool allows you to create “blocks” of content for your site within WordPress.
 Once the blocks are in place, you can then populate them with corresponding content.

 A visual builder tool works similarly in that it allows you to create blocks of content for your site–however, it does it on the front end of the actual site so you can see your changes in real time.
-Upfront is an example of this.
+There are plenty of drag and drop page builders out there, but here are some of our favorites.

 Regardless of which content creation tool your WordPress theme uses, it’s time to create content for your site.